 I guess there is a certain amount of poking fun at certain characters, but that’s because there is something amusing about them or about the way they behave, so I guess you can say that’s poking fun at the character.
 But the character is your own invention, so who cares?

 Coen’s most elaborated “poking fun” at a character can be seen in A Serious Man, 2009 film I wrote about in the article The Comedy of Job.
 In this film, Coen’s “method” can be most easily observed.
 Not unlike biblical Job, the main character in the film Larry is tortured by his God, Coen; he loses his wife, he is forced out of his home, he is manipulated at work as a university professor, in the position of authority, his wife’s husband-to-be constantly condenscendingly tortures him and in the end he is is diagnosed with lung cancer.
 Coen openly admitted that he enjoyed “torturing Larry”.
 In the quote I emphasized, he says that it is “amusing”, particularly “the way they behave”.
 In other words, Coen recognizes a certain amount of autonomy of his characters, but tortures them nevertheless.
 This is crucial.
 Job wouldn’t have been tortured by God in the way he was if he hadn’t been autonomous being at all, incapable of reflection.
-He would be similar to an animal which suffers pain when a lion devours it.
+He would be similar to an animal suffering pain.